 * LoveItOrHateIt: Ezra Pound and Creator/VladimirNabokov hated the damn thing while Creator/PhilipKDick and Creator/RobertAntonWilson praised it to no end.
 Divisive indeed.

 * TrueArtIsIncomprehensible: Quite possibly the purest form of true art, made by the distillation of multiple layers of mutual meta-incomprehensibility.
 Joyce said it would take about three centuries for anyone to figure out what was really going on in the book.
-Of course, that is on the level of "plot", in terms of the emotions (loneliness, familial hostility, sexual hangups) and style (the Western Literary tradition refracted through the lens of the multicultural world of 20th Century) the book can be considered comprehensible.
+Justified in that the characters are all asleep, so even they don't really know what they're doing.

 * VindicatedByHistory: Most of Joyce's contemporaries and even his own family thought the book was stupid or a joke.
 It initially had negative reviewers, although one reviewer held off on judging the work, predicting that in the future, "with sufficient study and with the aid of the commentary that will doubtless arise, one might be ready for an attempt to appraise it." [[IKnewIt He was right]].